 The first step in the process is to design and create a maturity model that’s applicable for your domain of specialization.
 You need split this domain into subdomains and determine the parameters that will be used to measure the level of maturity in each subdomain.

-Maturity assessment tools automate the process of collecting information and generating the personalized reports.
-You can present this assessment to your potential clients who will then answer the questions.
+You present this assessment to your (potential) clients.
+They then answer the questions you’ve defined to designate their maturity level.
 Once completed, a PDF report will automatically be generated based on their answers.
 This will be auto-sent to your client as is along with an explanation of how you can help them based on the results of their assessment.

 The content of the report will depend on the purpose of the maturity assessment but will generally provide information on: